 - Take your chosen wire.
 This could be silver, copper, or silver plated wire.
-Aluminium can be used too but it’s more prone to breaking as it is softer metal.
-Some people choose to cut their wire ahead of making loops, but when you’re starting out and you need to figure out how much wire is required per loop, it can be helpful to take a longer length of wire and cut as you form wire loops.
+Aluminium can also be used but it’s more prone to breaking as it’s a softer metal.
+Some people choose to cut their wire ahead of making loops, but when you’re just learning how to make a necklace chain with wire, you need to figure out how much wire is required per loop.
+So it can be helpful to take a longer length of wire and cut as you go.

 - Now take your round nosed pliers.
 Grip the end of the wire with your pliers and twist until a loop is formed.
-This may require some practice but you’ll soon get a feel for how much pressure to apply with the pliers.
-Keep twisting the loop until the end of the loop comes back around to meet the length of the wire that remains.
+This may require some practise but you’ll soon get a feel for how much pressure to apply with the pliers.
+Keep twisting until the end of the wire comes back around to meet the length of the wire that remains – forming a small loop.

 - Just keep making loops.
-You’ll need to continue making loops until you’ve reached your desired amount.
-This will depend on how long you would like your wire necklace designs to be, the wire, and the diameter of your loops.
+You’ll need to continue making wire loops until you’ve reached your desired amount.
+This will depend on how long you would like your wire necklace chains to be, the wire, and the diameter of your loops.

-Quick tip: If you’ve found the size of the loop you prefer to make for your wire necklace designs, you can use a black marker or file a small notch onto your round nose pliers where you tend to find the best sized loop for your work.
+Quick tip: If you’ve found the size of the loop you prefer to make for your wire necklace chains, you can use a black marker or file a small notch onto your round nose pliers where you tend to find the best sized loop for your work.
+Then the next time you come to make a necklace from wire of the same size, you know where to go.
 The smaller the loop, the farther away the wire will be from your hand as you hold your pliers.